melonysuga/TANQPR/README.md

 - in the cloud (https://www.wolframcloud.com/):
-  open the file ReachableSpaceII.nb and press shift and enter at the same time, The result  is displayed at the end of the file.
+  open the file ReachableSpaceII.nb and press shift and enter at the same time, the result is displayed at the end of the file.

 3. Calculate Pure Divergent Set:
    Since Mathematica cannot perform interrupt input on the command line, we only provide the cloud operation method: